Underground city: Hong Kong

 Many MTR stations in Hong Kong form extended underground networks connecting to adjacent buildings and at the basement of some major shopping malls in the area above.
 In addition, the stations themselves often house a number of retail shops.

 Among such, the largest underground network consists of numerous out-of-system passageways within the station complex connecting the Tsim Sha Tsui–East Tsim Sha Tsui stations, government-owned pedestrian underpasses and basements of shopping malls, including the K11 Art Mall.
 In whole, the underground network spans almost the entirety of the retail heart of Tsim Sha Tsui, from Canton Road to the West and Chatham Road South to the East, and from Victoria Harbour to the South and Cameron Road to the North.

 Previously, additional underground networks have been proposed for Causeway Bay in 2006 and in Kwun Tong under Hoi Yuen Road in 2010.
 As of 2014, studies are underway for underground networks in Tsim Sha Tsui, Kowloon Park, Victoria Park, Causeway Bay, Happy Valley, Admiralty, Wan Chai and Hong Kong Park.
 However, as of 2024, only the network in Tsim Sha Tsui had been built.

 In 2017, The Development Bureau announced that two underground streets will be constructed in Kowloon City District, which would connect Kowloon City, San Po Kong, Kai Tak station and Sung Wong Toi station.
-The system would be known as “Kai Tak Underground Shopping Street.”
+The system would be known as Kai Tak Underground Shopping Street.
 As of 2025, the only portions constructed and operational are the basement portion of the AIRSIDE mall and the Cullinan Sky Mall, both of which connect to Kai Tak Station.

 Iran

-Historical underground cities of Persia include Samen, Nushabad, and Kariz.
+Historical underground cities of Persia include Samen and Nushabad.